8n8/bigwebthing/README.md

 	A binary file containing my private static key, session key, and username. log
-	A log of error messages, for debugging.
+	A log of error messages, for debugging. unique
+    an 8-byte file containing an encoded uint64, used for making unique values, such message IDs

 # Server cache